scoliann/EvolvingImagesWithGAandCNN/README.md

   -  CNN trained on images of 1's from MNIST and images of those same 1's with the colors inverted.
 The idea here is that the two classes are literal opposites of one another.
 In evolving an image of a 1, any pixels that are not explicitly correct will be actively be working towards the classification of the other class.
 As such, a high fitness/softmax score in the configuration should be a strong indicator that a proper 1 has been drawn.
   -  Same idea as the previous bullet, but all the images of 1's (and its inversion) are of the same drawing of a 1.
 The core logic here is the same as in the previous bullet, only now the dataset is even simpler.
 I was hoping that this simplicity would increase the likelihood of success.

-* In testing some of the aforementioned CNNs, I added in code that colored every pixel ajacent to a designated white pixel white.
+* In testing some of the aforementioned CNNs, I added in code that colored every pixel adjacent to a designated white pixel white.
 I hypothesized that this would do two things:

-  1)  It would reward proper pixel placement and punish incorrect pixel placement to a greater degree, as each white pixel now affects all ajacent pixels.
+  1)  It would reward proper pixel placement and punish incorrect pixel placement to a greater degree, as each white pixel now affects all adjacent pixels.
   2)  It would cause the Genetic Algorithm to converge faster, as larger amounts of change could happen in the images during each generation.

+* The TensorFlow files for the using the aforementioned CNNs, as well as a text file briefly discussing each, are in the `tensorflowGraphs` folder.

+* The `retrained_graph.pb` and `retrained_labels.txt` files in the main directory are from folder `7` in the `tensorflowGraphs` folder.
+These files represent a CNN that was trained using a single image of a 1 from the MNIST dataset, and its inverse, as classes.

 ## Results